 Those seeking to teach in New Jersey who have previously earned a bachelor’s degree but who have not completed a traditional teacher education program may complete an alternative teacher preparation program.
+An alternative program can potentially help you earn licensure on an accelerated schedule by permitting you to lead a classroom while fulfilling licensing requirements.
 Continue reading to learn more about how to become a teacher in New Jersey through alternative routes.

 Requirements for Alternative Certification

 In order to qualify for alternate route certification in New Jersey, candidates must typically have a bachelor’s degree with a minimum GPA of 3.0 and complete pre-service coursework.
 Since New Jersey uses a tiered system for teacher certification, candidates begin with a Certificate of Eligibility (CE), fulfill certain requirements under the CE, and then apply for the next stage of licensure.
 Candidates must complete an approved New Jersey teacher preparation program, which may lead to a certificate or a master’s degree.